woofpool/cardano-private-testnet-setup/README.md

 3. **Use scripts to set up & run private Cardano network and connect DB Sync process**

-    * Use scripts to bootstrap the Cardano private network and attach the `cardano-dbsync` process to it to sync blockchain data to SQL database.
+    * Use scripts to bootstrap the Cardano private network and attach the `cardano-db-sync` process to it to sync blockchain data to SQL database.
     * Please refer to the [Use Scripts guide](3-USE_SCRIPTS.md) for instructions.

 ## Contributors